A Gascon chateau, a commandery of the Knights Templar and their many

 The stable

-Located on the street level, with a floor surface area of 80 m², it contains two levels under a sloping roof built against the rock and communicates with the upstairs level of the second garage on the property located in the building’s extension.
-This edifice, with notable architectural elements like the ashlar stone arch that frames the front door and burnished ochre façades, will require restoration work depending on its future use.
+Located on the street level, with a floor surface area of 80 m², it contains two levels under an inclined roof built against the rock and communicates with the upstairs floor of the second garage on the property located in the building’s extension.
+This edifice, with notable architectural elements like the ashlar stone arch that frames the front door and burnished ochre exteriors, will require some restoration work depending on its future use.

 The garage

-Adjacent to the ramparts, the two-storey building stands on the corner of the street that surrounds the former castle.
-New buttresses were built behind it in order to reinforce the defensive wall on which the castle’s patio rests.
-With a concrete slab floor and accessible via tall wooden doors topped with lintels, the 70-m² garage has a roof that was completely redone 15 years ago and a recent and insulated intermediate floor.
+Adjacent to the ramparts, an initial two-storey building stands on the corner of the street that surrounds the former chateau, while new buttresses were built behind it in order to reinforce the defensive wall that supports the chateau's patio.
+With a concrete slab floor and accessible via tall wooden doors topped with lintels, the 70-m² garage has a roof that was completely redone 15 years ago as well as a recent and insulated intermediate floor.

 The Enclosed Garden and Separate Grounds

 The property has three separate outside spaces.
-The first, a courtyard of approximately 145 m², is accessible from the southwest wing of the dwelling as well as a large porch that opens from the church side.
-Grassy and landscaped with many varieties of flowers, it has a unique décor composed of the different façades of the church, commandery and castle, a genuine historical timeline where an undeniable peace reigns.
-A second, simple space, with access to three troglodyte caves, is located at the base of the main staircase on the street level.
-Enclosed by low walls, it is an ideal place to plant grapevines, rosebushes, hydrangeas or other bucolic citrus plants.
-Below the village, a piece of land with approximately 7,000 m² is accessible by foot in a few minutes via a small path.
+The first, a courtyard of approximately 145 m², is accessible from the southwest wing of the dwelling as well as a large covered entrance that opens from the church side.
+Grassy and landscaped with many varieties of flowers, the church, commandery and chateau's different exteriors provide it with a unique decor and create a genuine historical timeline where an undeniable peace reigns.
+A second, unassuming space, with access to three troglodyte caves, is located at the base of the main staircase on the street level.
+Enclosed by low walls, it is an ideal place to plant grapevines, rosebushes, hydrangeas or other fragrant citrus plants.
+Lastly, below the village, a piece of land with approximately 7,000 m² is accessible by foot in a few minutes via a small path.
 A 5 x 10-metre covered swimming pool and a pool house dedicated to relaxation requires a bit of refreshing, but like the orchards, the whole is sheltered from view behind tall vegetation.

 Our opinion